-This ADDENDUM #3 to the Public Charter School Contract executed June 30, 2017 and the First Amendment to the Ke Kula 'o Nāwahīokalani'opu'u Iki Laboratory Public Charter School July 01, 2017 Charter Contract (collectively "Charter Contract") is entered into by and between the following State of Hawai'i entities: Hawai'i State Public Charter School Commission (hereafter referred to as the "COMMISSION"), whose mailing address is 1164 Bishop St., Suite 1100, Honolulu, Hawai'i 96813 and the KE KULA 'O NĀWAHĪOKALANI'OPU'U IKI LABORATORY PUBLIC CHARTER SCHOOL (hereafter referred to as "NĀWAHĪ" or "SCHOOL"), whose mailing address is 16-120 Opukahaia Street, Kea'au, Hawai'i 96749.
+This ADDENDUM #4 to the Public Charter School Contract to the Ke Kula 'o Nāwahīokalani'ōpu'u Iki Laboratory Public Charter School Charter Contract (collectively "Charter Contract"), is effective as of July 1, 2023 through June 30, 2028 unless sooner revoked or terminated in accordance with HRS §302D-18 and as provided herein, is entered into by and between the following State of Hawai'i Hawai'i State Public Charter School Commission (hereafter referred to as entities: the "COMMISSION"), whose mailing address is 1164 Bishop St., Suite 1100, Honolulu, Hawai'i 96813 and the KE KULA 'O NĀWAHĪOKALANI'OPU'U IKI LABORATORY PUBLIC CHARTER SCHOOL (hereafter referred to as "NĀWAHĪ" or "SCHOOL"), whose mailing address is 16-120 Opukahaia Street, Kea'au, Hawai'i 96749.
 The COMMISSION and NĀWAHĪ are collectively referred to as the "Parties."
-The purpose of the ADDENDUM #3 is to implement Act 210, Section 4, SLH 2021 by identifying Chapter 302D-39, Hawaii Revised Statutes (HRS), as the statutory basis for the State Public Charter School Early Learning Program, and establish a framework of collaboration, as well as articulate specific roles and responsibilities agreed upon by the Parties in support of the State in its implementation of the State Public Charter School Early Learning Program.
+The purpose of ADDENDUM #4 is to implement Act 210, Section 4, SLH 2021 by identifying Chapter 302D-39, Hawaii Revised Statutes (HRS), as the statutory basis for the State Public Charter School Early Learning Program, and establish a framework of collaboration, as well as articulate specific roles and responsibilities agreed upon by the Parties in support of the State in its implementation of the State Public Charter School Early Learning Program.
 Each agreement regarding the State Public Charter School Early Learning Program between the COMMISSION and NĀWAHĪ shall be documented using a contract between the COMMISSION and NĀWAHĪ.